open-campaign-logger/generator-library/GeneratorGuide.md

           "v": "three times as common entry"
         },

+The "m" property causes this entry to appear three times as often as an ordinary entry.
+The "v" property contains the output produced by that entry.

 ## Variables

 Variables can be a powerful feature when designing advanced generators.
-They can be defined using the optional *variables* property.
+They can be defined using the optional `variables` property.

 Variables are specified as a list of value pairs - the key (name of the variable) and its default value: